YOUR STEP-BY-STEP SENIOR LIVING GUIDE TO CHOOSING THE RIGHT COMMUNITY

 - What are the different levels of care?

-This guide offers tips and information needed to navigate through these questions and more.
+This senior living guide offers tips and information needed to navigate through these questions and more.
 It’s never too early to start evaluating your senior living options.
 We hope this guide simplifies the steps needed for a stress-free decision and smooth transition to an exciting new chapter in your life.

-This Guide Will Cover the Following:
+The Senior Living Guide Will Cover the Following:

 - DEFINING SENIOR LIVING